Spectral Line Workshop

 inpfile='NGC660.flagcmd.txt')

-With this applied, we should reload plotms to ensure that all of the bad data is gone (use the tget command!)
+to ensure that all the bad data is removed (use the tget

-Hooray all of the bad data is gone!
+Hooray, all of the bad data is gone!

 C. Plot amplitude versus uv (step 3)